 Quest 3 Silicon Facial Interface | Image courtesy Meta

-Silicone covers are great for workouts since you can easily wipe them down before or after a session.
-Meta offers its own Quest 3 silicone facial interface ($40), which completely replaces the stock facepad.
+Silicone covers are great for VR workouts since you can easily wipe them down before or after a session.
 The benefit here is you can quickly swap out the stock pad when you’re done playing casual games, and swap in the silicone pad for when you’re ready for some Les Mills Body Combat, Supernatural, Beat Saber, Pistol Whip—whatever gets your heart pumping.

-As for fabric, the trusted third-party creator VR Cover has its own machine washable fabric cover too ($30) in case you want to keep it a little more cosy than the impenetrable seal of a silicone cover.
-Alternatively, you can also get full facepad replacements from Meta which comes with matching floppy headstraps in Elemental Blue and Blood Orange ($50).
+If you want to spice up the look of your headset, you can also get full facepad replacements from Meta which comes with matching semi-rigid headstraps in Elemental Blue and Blood Orange ($50).

 Make Charging Easier